Thousands protest army takeover in Myanmar’s biggest city

-YANGON, Myanmar (AP) — About 2,000 protesters rallied against the military takeover in Myanmar’s biggest city of Sunday and demanded the release of Aung San Suu Kyi, whose elected government was toppled by the army that also imposed an internet blackout.
+YANGON, Myanmar (AP) — About 2,000 protesters rallied against the military takeover in Myanmar’s biggest city on Sunday and demanded the release of Aung San Suu Kyi, whose elected government was toppled by the army that also imposed an internet blackout.

 Protest crowds have grown bigger and bolder since Monday’s coup.